hucik14/rational-linkages/docs/source/index.rst

 University of Innsbruck, Austria.
 The source code is available as `Gitlab repository`_ hosted by UIBK.
 The *installation instructions* can be found in the :ref:`installation manual<installation>`.
+STL files of some mechanisms may be found as `models on Printables.com`_.

 Since the self-hosted repository does not allow external users to create issues, please, use the `external issue tracker`_